raonyguimaraes/pynnotator/docs/getting_started.rst

     pip install pynnotator
     pynnotator install

-    #And them finally:
+    #And then finally:

     pynnotator -i sample.vcf

     #or

     pynnotator -i sample.vcf.gz

 Options
 =======

-You can change settings of memory usage and number of cores in settings.py
+You can change settings of memory usage and number of cores on settings.py

 Test
 ====